yuutayamada/mykie-el/README.md

 ## Known issues
 Mykie.el can't use with multiple-cursors.el.
-To avoid this this problem, mykie use global-map's key before load mykie.el.
+To avoid this problem, mykie use global-map's key before load mykie.el.
 Pull request is welcome:)